Horsemanship Education - 2020

 This format is:

-Limited to SIX riding spots -- one on one lessons each day
+Limited to SIX riding spots -- one on one lessons each day; Mini-lectures (new topics):

 Rhythm, Relaxation, Suppleness and more!

-Deposits of $200 can be sent in with a June 2020 postdate.
-This will secure your name on the list.
+Deposits of $200 can be sent in with a July 1, 2020 postdate.
+This will secure your name on the rider waiting list as well as a spot as a Non-Rider.
 Deposits are not put in the bank until a spot is confirmed.

 To learn more about Jillian --> go Here